UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 </Type>
 ```

 where `Type` without any namespace is a data type (class, interface, struct or enum) from *Forms*.
-Note that unless you specifically add a namespace prefix to an element, the **default namespace** is always added as a prefix, and this is the name-space for Forms.
-We see this declared at the top of every Form XAML file:
+Note that unless you specifically add a namespace prefix to an element, the **default namespace** is always added as a prefix, and this is the name-space for Forms declared at the top of every Form XAML file:

 ```XAML
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms" ...
 ```

-> If you were wondering, why do some elements in XAML have a namespace, while others do not, the answer is simple:
+> If you were wondering why some elements in XAML have a namespace specified, while others do not, the answer is simple:
-_They all do!_
+_they all do!_

-In the absence of an explicit namespace, it is easy to forget the default namespace as you don't notice what is not explicitely written.
+In the absence of an explicit namespace, it is easy to forget the default namespace (afterall, you don't notice what is not explicitely written).
 This can cause initial confusion as the learner looks for 'patterns' in the XAML syntax (or was it just me?).

 ### Referencing an object in memory

 Note in the example above, you would reference the button (in code) using the C# property `btn` whether the button was declared in code or XAML.
 In the case of XAML, a property is created behind the scenes for you.
 In code, you create it yourself (this is one of the reasons parial classes exist!)

-> For XAML, the `x:Name` _attribute_ is used to set to the name of the generated property.
+> For XAML, the `x:Name` _attribute_ is used to set to the name of the _generated_ property.

 Note the empashis on the word attribute here.
 It is a flag for the XAML parser to help it generate code behind the scenes, and *not* a property of `Button`, so you cannot use a property element.